• HEALTH & NUTRITION

 • Slightly lowering blood pressure.

 The American Heart Association recommends eating two servings of fatty fish each week to ensure optimal omega-3 intake to keep your heart health in check.
-But if you're unable to achieve the recommended omega-3 intake through your diet alone, omega-3 supplements can help.
+But if you're unable to achieve the recommended omega-3 intake through your diet alone, omega-3 fish oil supplements can help.

 Coenzyme Q10 (CoQ10)